FAMILY ASSISTANCE PROGRAM

-Not only do people living with ALS get help, but the volunteers, many of whom have been personally affected by this disease, are able to give back in a meaningful way.
-In fact, many of our volunteers joined the program because of a loved one with ALS.
-Some volunteers have no connection to ALS.
-However, everyone who volunteers is interested in making a direct difference in people’s lives.
+Most of the volunteers joined the program because of a loved one with ALS, however some volunteers do not have a connection to ALS.
+Regardless of what brought the volunteer to the program, everyone who volunteers is interested in making a direct difference in people’s lives.

 How are volunteers screened, trained, and supervised?

 The screening process includes an application, an interview, reference checks, and a background check.
-When a volunteer is accepted into the program, they go through an orientation about ALS, The ALS Association, and training specific to the family assistance program.
+Before being connected with a family, volunteers go through a thorough training about ALS, The ALS Association, and the family assistance program.
 Volunteers are contacted two weeks after being connected with a family and then on a monthly basis.